Easy DIY Christmas Garlands to Transform Your Holiday Decor

 I hope you love how cheerful these DIY Christmas garlands look.
 Remember that you can use any colors you like.

 If you have all your decorations for this year done, then please PIN this project to your Christmas boards for next year.
 You’ll be ahead of the game.
-The list of my Celebrate the Holiday partners is below.
+You can follow more ideas on these Christmas Boards: Christmas DIY Projects, Christmas Home Decor, or Christmas Inspiration

 Pinterest Christmas Pin graphic